 Please note that due to COVID-19 limitations, we currently cannot maintain a continuous telephone hotline.
 It is recommended to email us via email@example.com or email staff directly (email addresses available on AE staff page) if you have a specific query.
 Thank you for your cooperation in these times.

-On Wednesday 11th, 2020 March the World Health organisation classified COVID-19 as a pandemic.
+In March 2020, the World Health Organisation classified COVID-19 as a pandemic.
 The spread of COVID-19 surpassed the expectations of health experts and lead to the implementation of extraordinary measures.
-These measures have put strain on many people’s lives, especially the lives of people on the autism spectrum.
+These measures have put a strain on many people’s lives, especially the lives of people on the autism spectrum.
 It is crucial that the rights of autistic people are not overlooked and that pre-existing issues are not intensified at this time of crisis and confinement.

 To help autistic people and their families navigate through this difficult period and to shed light on issues arising from the crisis, Autism-Europe has published a series of documents, resources and articles on COVID-19.
 This page will be updated regularly with new resources and information as the situation surrounding COVID-19 unfolds.